Understanding Bride Price in Igbo Culture: Traditions, Legal Views, and the Cost of Marriage

 Bride price in Igbo culture remains one of the most enduring customs in Nigeria, reflecting values of respect, family, and tradition.

-While the law and cultural expectations continue to shape its relevance, one truth remains: bride price is more than a transaction; it is a cultural symbol whose meaning must balance heritage with modern realities.
+While the law and cultural expectations continue to shape its relevance, one truth remains: bride price is more than a transaction; it is a cultural symbol whose meaning must strike a balance between heritage and modern realities.

 Lady seeks help for bride price